Moscow trials: The "Parallel anti-Soviet Trotskyist Center"

 All "confessions" were extracted under the most severe torture.
-The "trials" were carefully rehearsed and the interrogators/torturers sat in the front row apparently as a reminder as to what might happen if participants went off script.
 Images of the accused were not shown.

 Trial of the Generals and the Tukhachevsky Affair

 The Tukhachevsky Affair was a secret trial before a military tribunal of a group of Red Army generals, including Mikhail Tukhachevsky, in June 1937.

 It featured the same type of frame-up of the defendants and it is traditionally considered one of the key trials of the Great Purge.
 Mikhail Tukhachevsky and the senior military officers Iona Yakir, Ieronim Uborevich, Robert Eideman, August Kork, Vitovt Putna, Boris Feldman, and Vitaly Primakov were accused of anti-Communist conspiracy and sentenced to death; they were executed on the night of June 11/12, immediately after the verdict delivered by a Special Session of the Supreme Court of the USSR.
 This trial triggered a massive purge of the Red Army.